WebSDR

 What is the ISS?

 The I.S.S.
-International Space Staion is a large low orbiting spacecraft and home to a crew of astronauts and cosmonauts.
+International Space Staion is a large, Low Earth Orbiting (LEO) spacecraft and home to a crew of astronauts and cosmonauts.
 It orbits the Earth at a height of 250 miles, 16 times a day, at a speed of 28,000 km/h and is the largest orbiting laboratory and observatory for scientific research.
 The ISS is used for researching space technology and a platform for STEM education.

 As of October 2024 there are 10 astronauts in space: